-An interview NDA allows you to more thoroughly vet candidates without concern over divulging information that they might take to other companies or make public.
+An interview NDA allows you to thoroughly vet candidates without concern over divulging information they might take to other companies or make public.

-The need for an interview confidentiality agreement depends on the industry, and type of position you’re filling.
+The need for an interview confidentiality agreement depends on the industry and the type of position you’re filling.
 Most often, interview non-disclosure agreements are signed by high-level candidates or those who would be working with proprietary data and programs.

-However, if you have trade secrets that are worked on more broadly within your organization, it’s acceptable to use this document for positions big and small to ensure that your critical information doesn’t get leaked to your competitors.
+However, suppose you have trade secrets that are worked on more broadly within your organization.
+In that case, it’s acceptable to use this document for positions big and small to ensure that your critical information doesn’t get leaked to your competitors.

 When you decide to get this document signed is up to you.
-You could provide it prior to the meeting so that they can bring in a signed copy, or have it signed on your company premises, but before being escorted to any area where sensitive information would be seen or discussed.
+You could provide it before the meeting so that they can bring in a signed copy or have it signed on your company premises before being escorted to any area where sensitive information would be seen or discussed.

 The most logical consequence of not using an interview NDA is that the candidates you interview might leak information, intentionally or accidentally.
 They might also bring information back to their current or future place of employment.
 Without a signed contract, you’ll have no recourse in those scenarios.

-Alternately, many companies who don’t use interview candidate non-disclosure agreements won’t discuss sensitive information within the interview.
-This possibility can keep your information more secure but it can often mean a less productive interview process.
-The ability to thoroughly discuss responsibilities and future projects for the role can give the interviewer essential information to make a more accurate assessment of candidates.
+Many companies that don’t use interview candidate non-disclosure agreements won’t discuss sensitive information during the interview.
+This possibility can keep your information more secure but can often mean a less productive interview process.
+The ability to thoroughly discuss responsibilities and future projects for the role can give the interviewer essential information to assess candidates accurately.

-Keeping in mind that many companies received hundreds of resumes to fill a single position and may schedule dozens of interviews, there can be a great deal of risk involved in having that many people see the inner workings of your company.
-An interviewee doesn’t have any vested interest in the success or failure of the company so they may be more likely to be careless about sensitive information.
+Keeping in mind that many companies receive hundreds of resumes to fill a single position and may schedule dozens of interviews, there can be a great deal of risk in having many people see your company’s inner workings.
+An interviewee doesn’t have any vested interest in the success or failure of the company, so they may be more likely to be careless about sensitive information.

 The document can also be used in cases where your company is considering working with a contractor or partnering with another entity for the purpose of one or several projects.

-The interview NDA is often a simple contract including just a few key points.
+The interview NDA is often a simple contract, including a few key points.
 Here are some things that should be present in the agreement: